 Yes, in almost all cases.
-A non-working might not produce income, but he or she should die, there will often be a need to pay for childcare, funeral arrangements, and other final expenses.
+A non-working spouse might not produce income, but if he or she should die, there will often be a need to pay for childcare, funeral arrangements, and other final expenses.
 Typically, a non-working spouse can purchase 50%-100% of the life insurance benefit of a working spouse, but underwriting rules vary by company.

 Yes, you are eligible for coverage.
 Please review the illustrated acceptance guidelines after you complete your profile.

 There are several reasons to consider buying life insurance for your children.